faheemk23/quiz-do-you-know-me/README.md

 ## About:

 The project was made as a part of Level Zero of [neogcamp](https://neog.camp/).
 A quiz for friends to see how well do they know me, with 6 questions and at the end their final scores and the high scores are given.
-I have also added functionality such that if user breaks a high score updated high scores are shown .
+I have also added functionality such that if user breaks a high score, updated high scores are shown .
 Used 'chalk' package for better visuals.

 [You can access the quiz here](https://replit.com/@FaheemKhan18/markOne?embed=1&output=1)